-Doc or as his friends call him, Pop's, is the former host of the weekly radio show, Outlaws 4 Christ Radio and was also the host of the children's cable show, "Body-Slam On Drug's," a show geared toward the youth to help educate them on the dangers of drug & alcohol abuse.
-The show was produced in association with a North Jersey Police Department and aired for over 3 years.
-This all came about when a member of that local Police Department saw Dalton co-hosting a weekly Pro-Wrestling TV show he was CO-Hosting and they contacted him about their idea and after a short meeting, they agreed and the show was born.
+Doc or as his friends call him, Pop's, is the former host of the weekly radio show, Outlaws 4 Christ Radio.
+He was also the host of the children's cable show, "Body-Slam On Drugs," a program that was geared toward educating children about the dangers of drug and alcohol abuse.
+The show was produced in association with a North Jersey Police Department and aired for over three years.
+This all came about when a member of that local Police Department saw Dalton co-hosting a weekly Pro-Wrestling TV show, "Wrestling Tracks U.S.A."
+They contacted him about their idea and they all came to an agreement and the show was born.
 In addition to that, he also hosted the podcast, The Coffee and Prayer Series.

-And when asked about his poetry and what type of poet he considers himself to be, the answer is always the same.
-States Dalton, in No Way do I consider myself a great poet, WHY?
-Because bottom-line is, I am just not.
-In No way do I even consider myself a good poet.
+When asked about his poetry and what type of poet does he considers himself to be, the answer is always the same.
+In no way do I considers myself a great poet, WHY?
+Because the bottom-line is, "I am just not.
+In no way do I even consider myself a good poet.
 WHY?
-Because bottom-line again is, I am just not.
-What I am, is just some guy who stumbles through his words, so he could make it through his days.
-If there was No Poetry, I promise you, there would be No Doc Dalton.
-But thank God for the friends in my head because we have some great conversations at times followed by some dysfunctional but yet, creative writing moments which are always followed by a few laughs along the way.
-As strange as this might sound, in some magical way, we keep our inner selves together when it seems all the magic and laughter, somehow becomes lost.
-It's frightening, yet in an off beat way, extremely nice.
+Because the bottom-line again is, I am just not."
+All that I am states Dalton, is a man who stumbles through his words, so he can make it through his days.
+If there was no poetry, there would be no Doc Dalton.
+But thank God for the friends in my head because we have some great conversations followed by some dysfunctional yet creative writing moments that are always followed by a few laughs.
+As strange as this might sound, in some magical way, we all keep our inner selves together when it seems like all the magic and laughter somehow becomes lost, LOL.
+It's frightening, yet in an offbeat way, nice, real nice.